Digital by Default: Building NHS-Ready Community Services That Meet Data & DSPT Standards

 • ✅ Consistent data capture and reporting — audits, incidents, outcomes.

-• ✅ Clear data-governance structure — Caldicott Guardian, IG lead, and audit log process.
+• ✅ Clear data-governance structure — Caldicott Guardian, IG lead, audit-log process.

 • ✅ Demonstrable data-driven improvement — how insight changes practice.

-Winning bids show that technology is embedded, not added on — linking every digital process to safety, assurance, and outcomes.
+Winning bids show that technology is embedded, not bolted on — linking every digital process to safety, assurance, and measurable outcomes.

 🧩 The Five-Part Digital-Readiness Framework